 The term “carrier status” when applied to a genetic disease usually means looking at whether or not you are heterozygous (have one copy) for a mutation that causes a Mendelian genetic disease.

 In general, these are the rare genetic diseases that you would need two copies of the mutation in order to have the disease.

 Take cystic fibrosis as an example… the Cystic Fibrosis Foundation explains that “People with CF have inherited two copies of the defective CF gene — one copy from each parent.
 Both parents must have at least one copy of the defective gene.
 People with only one copy of the defective CF gene are called carriers, but they do not have the disease.”

 While genetic information from 23andMe or a similar DNA test is generally accurate, always re-confirm with a clinical test before making a major health decision.
 Your results on these variants could be a false positive or a false negative.

 Also, the information from studies that I’ve listed below could be inaccurate or have changed since the article was published.
+Research on genetics is ever-evolving.
 Check and double-check before you do anything with the information below.

 So with all the caveats above, why even look into your carrier status for genetic diseases?
 If you have kids already, it may be important to let them know if they are possibly a carrier for a genetic disease.
 Others in your family may also be affected.